John P. St. John (police officer): Fame

 St. John's cases led Los Angeles Times writer Al Martinez to write the book Jigsaw John which became a 1976 NBC television series by the same name, starring veteran character actor Jack Warden.
-Over the course of his career, he solved at least two-thirds of the more than 1,000 homicides he worked including cop killings such as the famed Onion Fields murder, cop-turned-contract murderer William Leasure and myriad other cop killings, murders for money, gangland killings and drive-by shootings.
+Over the course of his career, St. John solved at least two-thirds of the more than 1,000 homicides he worked including cop killings such as the famed Onion Fields murder, cop-turned-contract murderer William Leasure and myriad other cop killings, murders for money, gangland killings and drive-by shootings.

 In 1982, St. John became the second recipient of the LAPD's Distinguished Service Medal for his eight-year investigation resulting in the conviction of William Bonin.
 Bonin was executed by lethal injection in 1996, a year after his death.

 Death

 St. John retired from the LAPD in May 1993, with the intention of becoming a technical advisor for the movie industry.
 "Jigsaw John" died of complications due to pneumonia and pancreatic cancer only two years later.
-According to his wife, he was still trying to solve the Black Dahlia case even a few weeks before his death.
+According to his wife, Helen, he was still trying to solve the Black Dahlia case even a few weeks before his death.

 His funeral was a veritable "Who's Who" of LAPD's powerful and famous, including O. J. Simpson detectives Tom Lange and Philip Vannatter, as well as Judge Lance Ito, who presided over the Simpson criminal trial.
 LAPD's then Chief Willie L. Williams and his predecessor, Chief Daryl F. Gates (who worked with him as a young detective), eulogized him, Williams reinstating the detective to active duty as of May 2, 1995: "That he make his final journey as a detective of the Los Angeles Police Department."
+He lived in West Covina, CA.